Hydrangea macrophylla: Chemistry

-Possible uses
+Uses

 Amacha is a Japanese beverage made from fermented leaves of Hydrangea macrophylla var. thunbergii.

 Hydrangeae Dulcis Folium is a drug made from the fermented and dried leaves of H. macrophylla var. thunbergii with possible antiallergic and antimicrobial properties.
 It also has a hepatoprotective activity by suppression of D-galactosamine-induced liver injury in vitro and in vivo.

 Hydrangea macrophylla is included in the Tasmanian Fire Service's list of low flammability plants, indicating that it is suitable for growing within a building protection zone.

 Leaf extracts of Hydrangea macrophylla are being investigated as a possible source of new chemical compounds with antimalarial activity.
 Hydrangeic acid from the leaves is being investigated as a possible anti-diabetic drug as it significantly lowered blood glucose, triglyceride, and free fatty acid levels in laboratory animals.